-Building an inclusive culture within the health workforce
+Building an inclusive culture within the NHS workforce

-Health Education England (HEE) originally approached RightTrack Learning in 2012 to create a series of bespoke Equality, Diversity & Inclusion awareness workshops.
+NHS England (previously Health Education England) originally approached RightTrack Learning in 2012 to create a series of bespoke Equality, Diversity & Inclusion awareness workshops.

 Throughout the decade-long partnership, RightTrack Learning have continued to support the NHS organisation on their D&I journey by:

 - Continuously designing ED&I awareness training content which aligned with their core objectives

 - Writing and implementing thought-provoking scripts based on real-life topics, via live actors and recorded videos

 - Creating follow up resources to keep the learning alive after the sessions

 NHS England is responsible for the delivery of education and training for postgraduate medical and dental and multi-professional services within the NHS.
 Although a national organisation, NHS England operates through local presence, splitting its activity into regions with RightTrack Learning supporting the delivery of training for multiple regions and departments over the 10-year partnership.